dxprog/dxprog.com/posts/christmas-lights-extravaganza.md

 [![youtube video](https://img.youtube.com/vi/ufCdZ3xzuUY]

+Okay, now that we have that out of the way, follow the break for the technical goodies.[break/0.jpg)](https://www.youtube.com/watch?v=ufCdZ3xzuUY]

-Okay, now that we have that out of the way, follow the break for the technical goodies.[break]
+Okay, now that we have that out of the way, follow the break for the technical goodies.[break)

 ## Layout

-Certainly I mentioned it [some time ago/0.jpg)](https://www.youtube.com/watch?v=ufCdZ3xzuUY]

-Okay, now that we have that out of the way, follow the break for the technical goodies.[break]

-## Layout

-Certainly I mentioned it [some time ago)(http://dxprog.com/entry/arduino-project-1-taiko-march/), but at the heart of this project is an Arduino Uno.
+Certainly I mentioned it [some time ago](http://dxprog.com/entry/arduino-project-1-taiko-march/), but at the heart of this project is an Arduino Uno.
 Actually, there are two hearts in this case.
 The other one is a Raspberry Pi, the $35 micro computer.
 Both of these pieces perform very different roles, but before I delve into that, have a shoddily drawn "schematic" on how all the parts are connected:

 ![](http://images.dxprog.com/blog/tree_lights_schematic.jpg "Grossly simplified")